sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

 ## Home Page

-**Challenge:** Start your application and start debugging errors until the view rendered on the `root_path` has:
+**Challenge:** Start your application and pass these user stories.
+On the `root_path`:

-* A welcome message
+* A user can see a welcome message`
-* A button to signup
+* A user can click a "Sign Up" button that directs them to the `sign_up_path`

 ## Controllers

-* Skeleton out the `UsersController` with: `rails g controller users new create show`
+* Let's create `UsersController` with the command: `rails g controller users new create show`

-* Add a private method that creates strong parameters for specific attributes of the user
+* Let's add a private method that creates strong parameters for specific attributes of the user

-* You should end up with...
+You should end up something along the lines of...

 ```ruby
 class UsersController < ApplicationController